Alternating Linearization for Structured Regularization Problems: Application to general structured regularization problems

-where $\mu$ is the dual variable.
-We see that the minimum of the Lagrangian with respect to $z$ is finite if and only if $\| \mu \| _{\infty} \leq \lambda$.
+We see that the minimum of the Lagrangian with respect to $z$ is finite if and only if $\| \mu \| _{*} \leq \lambda$ \cite[Example 2.94]{Rusz-book}.
 Under this condition, the minimum value of the $z$-terms is zero and we can eliminate them from the Lagrangian.
 We arrive to its reduced form,

 To calculate the dual function, we minimize $\hat{L}(\beta,\mu)$ over $\beta\in \R^p$.
 After elementary calculations, we obtain the solution

 Substituting it back to (\ref{fl-op}), we arrive to the following dual problem: